 The hike to Pushawalla Palms in the Coachella Valley Preserve is a must-do hike in the Palm Springs area.
 You'll follow a ridge on top of the San Andreas Fault to the hidden Pushawalla Palms grove, fed by water that has risen to the surface through cracks in the fault.
 On the way back, you'll hike through Hidden Palms, full of thick growth fan palms.
 The Pushawalla Palms loop is a spectacular hike and not to be missed.

-Where is the Pushawalla Palms Trail?
+Where to Park for the Pushawalla Palms Trail

 The Pushawalla Palms Trail is located in the Coachella Valley Preserve.
 Unlike other trails that start at the gated visitor center and are closed some days, the Pushawalla Palms trailhead is just off the road outside of the visitor center, and is generally open all the time.
 Check the park website link at the beginning of the guide to confirm.

 This is an exposed desert hike, and you should plan accordingly.
 I bring 2L of water and plenty of sun protection.
 It's not a summer hike, ass it's almost completely exposed (except for the oasis areas).
 Some folks find trekking poles helpful on the sandy slopes.

 Gear That I Love Right Now

 Nothing is sponsored or promoted, just the actual gear that I use.